 An exterior TV can provide a modern touch to your house, and offer a great place to hang outside with friends and family.
-If you have familiarity with electronics you know they don’t mix well with the weather, so you may be wondering if you extra hardware or a specialized TV for outdoor use.
+If you have familiarity with electronics you know they don’t mix well with the weather, so you may be wondering if you need extra hardware like a cabinet or a specialized TV for outdoor use.
 Can’t you just use a normal TV outside?

 Unfortunately, using a regular TV outside will eventually break it.
 Even under an overhang, the TV will be exposed to weather, humidity, and elements that will damage the internal components and void most manufacturer’s warranties.

-You may not be able to haul the living room TV out to the porch and call it a day, but there are steps you can take to use an indoor TV outside.
+You may not be able to haul the living room TV out to the porch and call it a day, but there are steps you can take to use an indoor TV outside, and even your speakers if you want (our tutorial).
 You will also want to keep an eye out for potential hazards when installing your own TV outdoors, or, alternatively, consider a TV manufactured for exterior use.

 How to Use a Regular TV Outside